MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 3. Meetings and Voting Procedures

-This clause defines how general meetings and board meetings are to be conducted, including the notice period, quorum requirements, and voting rights.
-It ensures transparency in company decision-making and establishes rules for passing ordinary and special resolutions.
+This clause describes how the company must convene its general meetings and board meetings in matters such as notice periods, quorum requirements, and voting rights.
+It provides for transparency in the company decision-making and for passing ordinary and special resolutions.

 4. Board of Directors

-It governs the structure and functioning of the Board of Directors, including their appointment, resignation, powers, responsibilities, and remuneration.
-It also defines how frequently board meetings should be held and the procedures for decision-making at the board level.
+It lays down the structure and functioning of the Board of Directors, including the appointment and resignation of directors and their powers and duties and remuneration.
+It also regulates the frequency at which board meetings should be held and the decision-making process at the board level.

 5. Dividends and Reserves